rutbirhanu/GoogleDoc-Clone/README.md

 ## Features
--  Rich Text Editing: Utilize the Quill editor for rich text formatting and document creation.
+-  Rich Text Editing: Utilize Quill editor for rich text formatting and document creation.
 -  Document Management: Save, update, and retrieve documents from a MongoDB database.
 -  Recent Documents: Display a preview image of the first page of each document in the recent documents section.
 -  Real-time Collaboration: Allow multiple users to edit a document simultaneously.